 Along with dryness I see a lot of women who have pain with intercourse.
 These two things are related, and are due to the change in the mucosa of the vulva and the vagina with the reduced estrogen circulating.
 I find that women who have an abrupt shift into menopause (either due to surgery or breast cancer treatment) often have the worst of these symptoms.
 This may be due to the abrupt change instead of gradual adjustment.

 Things that women don’t realize are due to the vaginal changes – but which can be very bothersome – are urinary symptoms.
 This can be due to the overall changes in the vaginal mucosa which leave the urethra (the tube that carries urine from the bladder to the outside) or the bladder itself unsupported.
-Frequent urinary or vaginal infections can also occur due to the change in the bacteria that live in the vagina.
+Frequent UTI or urinary infections can also occur due to the change in the bacteria that live in the vagina.

 As estrogen levels decline with menopause, the tissues that respond to estrogen all change.
 We notice the change in the uterine lining because we stop having periods as that lining thins out.
 The vaginal and vulvar tissues also get thinner as the estrogen goes away.